caleorourke/orange/pages/about.md

 ### A Living Charter

 Do note that nothing here is set in stone.
 This as a "living" charter.
-As we continue to learn more about our industry and ourselves, the {{site.github.name}} will evolve.
+As we continue to learn more about our industry and ourselves, the {{site.github.title}} will evolve.

 ---